ridgebackdad/frankenfridge/README.md

 Enter the Frankenfridge Controller - it is a Raspberry Pi 3 with the following hardware:

-QTY   Description
- 1    Real Time Clock (model DS1307)
+Real Time Clock (model DS1307)
- 2    PowerTail II power controllers (model 80135 or 80136 - Normally Closed or NC version) 1    AOSong AM2302 temperature and humidity sensor
+2 PowerTail II power controllers (model 80135 or 80136 - Normally Closed or NC version) AOSong AM2302 temperature and humidity sensor

+Install the real time clock (which covers pins 1-10)

 The AM2302 is connected to the Raspberry Pi via pins 1,5,11 (3v3, GPIO3, GPIO17)

-The PowerSwitch Tail II used for cooling is connected to pins 12,14 (CPIO18,Ground)

-The PowerSwitch Tail II used for humidity is connected to pins 16,20 (CPIO23,Ground)
+One PowerSwitch Tail II is used for cooling is connected to pins 12,14 (CPIO18,Ground) and the other PowerSwitch Tail II used for humidity is connected to pins 16,20 (CPIO23,Ground)

 Prior to running the script, you will need to install the following: